causify-ai/tutorials/class_project_instructions/Projects/bnlearn_Project_Description.md

-### Tech Description of bnlearn:
+### Description

+In this project, students will utilize **bnlearn**, a Python library designed for Bayesian network learning and inference.
+This tool enables users to construct probabilistic graphical models that represent a set of variables and their conditional dependencies through directed acyclic graphs (DAGs).
+With bnlearn, students can perform structure learning and parameter estimation, making it ideal for tasks that involve uncertainty and probabilistic reasoning.

+**Features of bnlearn:**
-bnlearn is a powerful R package designed for learning the structure of Bayesian networks from data.
-It provides tools for creating, visualizing, and analyzing probabilistic graphical models.
-Key features include:
+- Facilitates learning the structure of Bayesian networks from data.
-- Structure learning from both continuous and discrete data
-- Parameter learning for Bayesian networks
-- Tools for model evaluation and comparison
+- Supports various algorithms for structure learning, including constraint-based and score-based methods.
-- Visualization capabilities for better understanding of model relationships
+- Allows for inference and querying of the learned models to calculate probabilities and make predictions.

 ---

-### Project Blueprint 1: **Predicting Student Performance (Difficulty: 1 - Easy)**
+### Project 1: Predicting Student Performance (Difficulty: 1 - Easy)

+**Project Objective:**
-**Project Objective**: The goal is to build a Bayesian network model that predicts student performance based on various factors such as study habits, attendance, and socio-economic background.
+The goal of this project is to build a Bayesian network that predicts student performance based on various factors such as study habits, attendance, and socio-economic background.
+Students will optimize the accuracy of performance predictions.

+**Dataset Suggestions:**
-**Dataset Suggestions**: Use educational datasets available on Kaggle that include student demographics and performance metrics.
+Find datasets on Kaggle related to educational performance or student attributes.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a relevant educational dataset from Kaggle.
-2. **Feature Engineering**: Identify key features such as attendance rate, hours of study, parental education level, etc.
+**Tasks:**
+- **Data Preprocessing:** Clean and preprocess the dataset, handling missing values and categorical variables.
-3. **Model Training**: Use bnlearn to create a Bayesian network structure based on the dataset.
+- **Structure Learning:** Use bnlearn to learn the structure of the Bayesian network from the preprocessed data.
-4. **Use of the Tool**: Employ bnlearn to visualize the network and understand the dependencies between features.
-5. **Evaluation Metrics**: Use accuracy and confusion matrix to evaluate the model's predictive performance.
-6. **Visualization**: Create visualizations of the Bayesian network and present findings in a report.
+- **Parameter Estimation:** Estimate the parameters of the Bayesian network to quantify relationships between variables.

-**Bonus Ideas**: Experiment with different feature sets or apply the model to predict performance in different subjects.
+- **Inference:** Query the model to predict student performance based on different scenarios (e.g., increased study hours).
+- **Evaluation:** Assess the model's accuracy using metrics such as precision and recall.

+**Bonus Ideas (Optional):**
+- Compare the Bayesian network model with a traditional regression model to evaluate performance differences.
+- Visualize the learned Bayesian network structure using graphing libraries.

 ---

-### Project Blueprint 2: **Analyzing Health Factors for Disease Prediction (Difficulty: 2 - Medium)**
+### Project 2: Diagnosing Health Conditions (Difficulty: 2 - Medium)

+**Project Objective:**
-**Project Objective**: Develop a Bayesian network model to analyze health factors and predict the likelihood of developing a specific disease (e.g., diabetes).
+The objective is to develop a Bayesian network model to diagnose potential health conditions based on symptoms and patient history.
+Students will optimize the model to improve diagnostic accuracy.

-**Dataset Suggestions**: Look for health-related datasets on public health portals or Kaggle that include patient health metrics and disease outcomes.

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire a health dataset from Kaggle or a public health API.
-2. **Feature Engineering**: Select relevant health indicators such as BMI, age, blood pressure, and family history.
+**Dataset Suggestions:**
+Explore open datasets related to health conditions and symptoms on platforms like Kaggle or government health portals.

+**Tasks:**
+- **Data Collection:** Gather data on health symptoms and corresponding diagnoses.
+- **Data Preprocessing:** Clean the data, ensuring it is suitable for Bayesian analysis, including encoding categorical variables.
-3. **Model Training**: Utilize bnlearn to learn the structure of the Bayesian network from the dataset.
+- **Structure Learning:** Implement bnlearn to discover the underlying structure of the health data.
-4. **Use of the Tool**: Implement parameter learning to estimate the probabilities of disease based on the identified features.
+- **Parameter Estimation:** Use the dataset to estimate the conditional probabilities associated with each node in the network.
-5. **Evaluation Metrics**: Use ROC-AUC and precision-recall curves to evaluate model performance.
-6. **Visualization**: Create a dashboard using R Shiny to visualize the Bayesian network and allow users to input their data for predictions.

-**Bonus Ideas**: Compare the Bayesian network predictions with other models like logistic regression or decision trees.
+- **Inference and Diagnosis:** Utilize the model to infer potential health conditions based on input symptoms and patient history.
+- **Model Evaluation:** Validate the model's predictions against a test set and calculate the accuracy.

+**Bonus Ideas (Optional):**
+- Integrate additional patient demographic data to enhance the model's predictive capabilities.
+- Explore the impact of different symptoms on diagnosis by visualizing the Bayesian network.

 ---

-### Project Blueprint 3: **Market Basket Analysis Using Bayesian Networks (Difficulty: 3 - Hard)**
+### Project 3: Analyzing Economic Indicators (Difficulty: 3 - Hard)

-**Project Objective**: Create a Bayesian network model to analyze customer purchasing behavior and identify associations between products in a retail dataset.

-**Dataset Suggestions**: Use transaction datasets available on Kaggle, focusing on retail sales data that captures customer purchases.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a retail transaction dataset from Kaggle.
-2. **Feature Engineering**: Transform transaction data into a format suitable for Bayesian networks, focusing on product categories and quantities purchased.
+**Project Objective:**
+This project aims to construct a Bayesian network to analyze the relationships between various economic indicators (like inflation rate, unemployment rate, and GDP growth) and predict economic trends.
+Students will focus on optimizing the model’s predictive capabilities.

+**Dataset Suggestions:**
+Obtain economic data from open government databases or Kaggle datasets related to economic indicators.

+**Tasks:**
+- **Data Acquisition:** Collect historical data on relevant economic indicators from reliable sources.
+- **Data Preprocessing:** Clean and format the data, ensuring it is ready for analysis, including normalization of numerical values.
-3. **Model Training**: Use bnlearn to construct a Bayesian network that reflects the relationships between different products.
+- **Structure Learning:** Use bnlearn to learn the Bayesian network structure that captures the dependencies between economic indicators.
-4. **Use of the Tool**: Analyze the learned structure to identify strong associations and dependencies among products.
-5. **Evaluation Metrics**: Utilize measures such as lift and support to evaluate the strength of associations.
-6. **Visualization**: Develop an interactive visualization tool that allows users to explore product relationships and make recommendations based on the Bayesian network.

-**Bonus Ideas**: Extend the analysis by incorporating time series data to predict future purchasing trends or seasonal variations in product associations.
+- **Parameter Estimation:** Estimate the conditional probabilities for the network based on the historical data.
+- **Predictive Analysis:** Use the model to forecast future economic trends based on current indicators and analyze the impact of changes in one indicator on others.
+- **Model Validation:** Assess the model's predictive performance using time-series analysis techniques.

+**Bonus Ideas (Optional):**
+- Compare the Bayesian network's predictions with those from traditional econometric models.
+- Investigate the effects of external shocks (like pandemics) on the economic indicators and how they propagate through the network.